 Objective 2: Increase perceived risk of harm from non-medical use of prescription drugs.

-Contributing Factor 1: Lack of knowledge that even though these drugs are prescribed by a physician, they can be harmful if misused.
+Contributing Factor 1: The lack of knowledge that even though these drugs are prescribed by a physician, they can be harmful if misused.

 Contributing Factor 2: Teens and young adults take prescription medication without knowing what it is or what the risks are.